 On the left-hand admin panel, click on WooCommerce and select the Settings option.

 Click on the Products tab and select the Markup by Attribute option.

-Step 3: Create Attributes
+Step 3: Create An Attribute

-Click on Products and select the Attributes option.
+To begin, click on Products and select the Attributes option.

 Step 4: Add Attributes to Products

 Next, we need to actually add them to the products.
 And yes, this will take a lot of time for larger stores, but it will ultimately save you a lot of trouble in the long run.

 Go to the products section of WooCommerce and select a product.

 Scroll down below the description to the Product data section.
 This plugin only works when this is set to «Variable product,» so use the dropdown to set it.